duduyoyo/WebSocket4OPC/README.md

 # WebSocket4OPC
 Enable WebSocket in OPC DA/AE/HDA Server with JSON return, FIRST TIME ever!

-DCOM was developed more than 2 decades ago, which was the pillar of classic OPC.
-Nowadays people embrace for dynamical languages (JavaScript/Python etc) due to their simplicity and refuse to be trapped in DCOM configuration hell.
-Luckily with the popular adoption of WebSocket by most modern programming languages, it is possible to glue dynamical languages and legacy DCOM together.<p>
+COM/DCOM was developed more than 2 decades ago, which was the pillar of classic OPC servers.
+Nowadays people embrace dynamical languages (Python/JavaScript etc) due to their simplicity and productivity rather than steep-learning-curve COM/DCOM programming.
+Luckily with the popular adoption of WebSocket in every modern programming language, it is possible to glue dynamical languages and legacy COM/DCOM together.<p>
 This innovative solution is a perfect combination of all its tech stack's advantages as below,<p>
     1. WebSocket (standard network protocol for cross-platform/full duplex)<br>
-    2. Microsoft IIS (authorization/authentication/firewall/certificate)<br>
+    2. Microsoft IIS (authorization/authentication/firewall/certificate/encryption)<br>
-    3. Classic OPC (the most widely adopted industry interfaces)<p>
+    3. Classic OPC servers (the most widely adopted industry interfaces)<p>
-Comparing with OPC UA, is there any piece missing?
+Compared to OPC UA, is there any piece missing above?
 Not all but simple, fast and straightforward.
-OPC data can be accessed safely and securely through Internet.
-Unparalleled experience to your desktop and mobile device is around the corner.
-Say GoodBye to DCOM!
+It can't be easier anymore to access classic OPC servers safely and securely with this solution.
+Unparalleled experience to your desktop and mobile device is ready for you to explore!
+GoodBye COM/DCOM!

 <h2>Benefits</h2>

 .Worldwide the exclusive solution to access AE/HDA data in Python/JavaScript<br>
+.No any OPC or 3rd party SDK needed<br>
-.No DCOM when connecting to a classic OPC server<br>
+.No COM/DCOM when connecting to a classic OPC server<br>
 .No future DCOM vulnerability or hardening to worry<br>
-.Support dynamical languages (JavaScript/Python etc)<br>
-.No expensive corporate membership fee<br>
-.No OPC or 3rd party SDK needed<br>
-.Intuitive and easy-to-remember commands instead of long REST API URL<br>
+.Dynamical languages (Python/JavaScript) support<br>
 .Built-in account authorization and authentication by IIS<br>
 .Built-in secure connection with certificate by IIS<br>
+.Built-in data encryption by IIS<br>
+.Cross-platform in client gurantted(Linux/Mac/Windows)<br>
+.No expensive OPC corporate membership fee<br>
+.Intuitive and easy-to-remember commands instead of long REST API URL<br>
 .Native mobile APP development feasible<br>
 .No tedious 1250-page OPC UA documents to consult<br>
 .No OPC UA certificate configuration<br>
 .No OPC UA firewall configuration<br>
 .No OPC DA->UA conversion needed<br>
-.Cross-platform in client gurantted(Linux/Mac/Windows)<br>
 .Edge or Gateway deployment ready without any expensive custom hardware<br>

 <h2>Pre-requiste</h2>
-1. Install in the same server box where classic OPC DA/AE/HDA server is running<br>
+1. Install in the same server where classic OPC DA/AE/HDA server is running<br>
-2. WebSocket feature for IIS need be enabled in the same server box<br>
+2. WebSocket feature for IIS need be enabled in the same server<br>
 3. Microsoft VC++ Runtim for X64 required (download <a href="https://aka.ms/vs/17/release/vc_redist.x64.exe">here</a> and install it if needed)<br>

 <h2>Installation</h2>

 Download all files from server folder to your desired one.
 Launch a command line with administrator privilege and enter to your download folder.
-Run command "install.bat userAccount userPassword" to complete installation. userAccount/userPassword need be replaced with your own Windows account/password and make sure that account has administrator privilege.
-This account is only used by IIS to configure a new app pool and not used by this solution or stored anywhere else.
-If you have previous installation, uninstall it first.
+Run command "install.bat userAccount userPassword" to complete installation. userAccount/userPassword need be your own Windows credential and make sure that it has administrator privilege.
+This credential is only used by IIS in configuring a new app pool and not used by this solution or stored anywhere else.

 To verify, launch browser (Chrome/Safari/Edge) and enter URL "http://localhost/OPC/websocket.html"<p>
 <img src="https://user-images.githubusercontent.com/13662339/199052370-58d084ef-170e-4d40-87d0-295766d36b43.png" width=70%>

-If installed in a multiple server environment, a config file under program data folder is available to specify your desired server based on its prog ID<p>
+If installed in a multiple server environment, a config file under program data folder is available to specify your desired server with its prog ID<p>

 <h2>Uninstallation</h2>
 Run command "uninstall.bat" in command line with administrator privilege in your download folder.